Randall Preserve / Allison Springs

-- At the southern end of Eld Inlet is Capitol Land Trust’s Randall Preserve which is 7 acres and is adjacent to the City of Olympia’s aquifer, Allison Springs.
+- At the southern end of Eld Inlet is Capitol Land Trust’s Randall Preserve which is 7 acres of land and tidelands adjacent to the City of Olympia’s aquifer, Allison Springs.

-- The Randall Preserve has been severely impacted by human use, but also boasts high-quality tidelands and is undergoing extensive restoration to provide native habitat for the many migratory and indigenous bird species inhabiting the property.
+- Although Randall Preserve was heavily impacted by past human uses, Capitol Land Trust has done extensive restoration to provide native habitat for the many migratory and indigenous bird species inhabiting the property.

-- Besides providing a buffer for Allison Springs, the Randall Preserve also includes important habitat for migrating Canada geese, salmon spawning at Allison Springs, coyote, black bear, deer, weasel, willow flycatcher, dark-eyed junco, mallard ducks, cormorant and cedar waxwings.
+- In addition to providing a buffer for Allison Springs, Randall Preserve also provides important habitat for Canada geese, salmon spawning at Allison Springs, coyote, black bear, deer, weasel, willow flycatcher, dark-eyed junco, mallards, cormorant and cedar waxwings.

 Allison Springs Transformed

 - WA State Recreation and Conservation Office – Salmon Recovery Funding Board